dnth/dnth.github.io/content/portfolio/deploying_od_models_flutter_busy_enginners/index.md

 **Only when a model is deployed can they add value to businesses or organizations.**

-In this post, I will outline the basic ideas to deploy ML models lightweight mobile devices **easily, quickly, for free**.
+In this post, I will outline the basic ideas to deploy ML models onto lightweight mobile devices **easily, quickly, for free**.
 By the end of this post, you will learn about:

-* Setting up interactive demo for rapid feedback and iteration.
-* How to host a model on Hugging Face.
+* Leveraging Hugging Face infrastructure to host models.
 * Deploying on any edge device with HTTP calls.
 * Displaying the results on a Flutter Android app.